SQL Agent with Cohere and LangChain (i-5O Case Study)

 Next, we create a prompt template.
 In this section, we will introduce a simple system message, and then also show how we can improve the prompt by introducing few shot prompting examples in the later sections.
 The system message is used to communicate instructions or provide context to the model at the beginning of a conversation.

-In this case, we provide the model with context on what SQL dialect it should use, how many samples to query among other instructions.
+In this case, we provide the model with context on what sql dialect it should use, how many samples to query among other instructions.

 Create a few-shot prompt template